Neural Network Structure

 We still have to select two more things once the network building is defined:

-- Loss function: This is also known as objective function.
+- Loss function: This is also known as the objective function.
 It is the quantity that will be reduced during training.
 It signifies an amount of success for the task at hand.

 An exact variant of stochastic gradient descent (SGD) is being implemented by it.